qusaizakir/CityGraph/README.md

 # City Graph

-A java project that produces graphs that export as CSV files that contain multiple distance metrics such as driving, walking and straight-line.
-The data is taken from SimpleMaps and OpenRouteService is used to calculate distances.
+City graph takes location data (cities) and creates a fully connected graph using different distance metrics as edges.
+These metrics include as driving, walking and straight-line distances.
+The country data is taken from SimpleMaps, OpenRouteService is used to calculate distances.

 ## Getting Started